criblio/elastic-cribl-monitoring/README.md

 ## Introduction

-If you want to look into the health of your Cribl Stream environment, you are usually pretty set with the [default Monitoring functionality](https://docs.cribl.io/stream/monitoring/) that Cribl offers out of the box.
-However the UI is limited in capabilities compared to some of the existing monitoring tools out there.
+If you want to look into the health of your Cribl Stream environment, you are usually pretty set with the default Monitoring functionality that Cribl offers out of the box.

-Because Cribl lets you send Internal Metrics/Logs to external monitoring tools, you can take advantage of the advanced searching, visualization and alerting capabilities of Elasticsearch.
+But Cribl also lets you send Internal Metrics/Logs to external monitoring tools, so you can take advantage of the advanced searching, visualization and alerting capabilities of Elasticsearch.

 ## How It Works